 Criminals are aware that employees can provide easy attack surfaces to make their exploits effective.
 If employees do not know how to recognise a threat, how can they avoid it?
 Empowering your employees to discern security cyber threats can be beneficial to your organisation’s network security.

-Undoubtedly, majority of businesses today use firewalls or security software, but it is just not enough.
+Undoubtedly, the majority of businesses today use firewalls or security software, but it is just not enough.
 Your employees need to have a comprehensive understanding of how to protect systems and data from misuse.
-Make sure your strongest assets – employees – receive an ongoing training to remain up-to-date on the latest methods of attack.
+Make sure your strongest assets – employees – receive ongoing training to remain up-to-date on the latest methods of attack.
 In that way, they stay informed, you stay out of any headlines.

 Ready to level up your network security?

 Network security is no joke.
-We at Swiss Cyber Forum are dedicated to improve the digital safety and security of our society.
+We at Swiss Cyber Forum are dedicated to improving the digital safety and security of our society.
 With that in mind, in this article, we shared with you the important points as regards the different components of network security and mitigation techniques.